ChefYeshpal/webapp-falling/README.md

 Basically, the user will be the ISS controller, they gotta control stuff on the ISS.
 Will need to make a branching tree or something for choices and all.
 I'll make it up as we go

+## TechStack
+### Extenal libraries
+* three.js
+    * Used for building the scene and making object paths

 ## Things I wanna have:

 * Add a slow rotating background, so that it looks a little bit more realistic?
-* maybe add a sun too or moon, moonfall!!!!
+* Add a hull integrety bar
+    * slowly desentigrates as it goes too hot or too cold very fast
 * 3 trillion billion ice cream chips worth of bottles

 ## Devlogs